evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

 1. Have genes that restrict the amount [getting to cells](/categories/genetics)

-&nbsp;&nbsp;&nbsp;&nbsp;Measurement of <a href="/posts/pth-and-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: PTH and Vitamin D - many studies">PTH may be a proxy for Vitamin D level in cells</a>
+> Measurement of <a href="/posts/pth-and-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: PTH and Vitamin D - many studies">PTH may be a proxy for Vitamin D level in cells</a>

-&nbsp;&nbsp;&nbsp;&nbsp;One of the genes, that deactivates the Vitamin D Receptor, [can be activated 16+ ways](/categories/vitamin-d-receptor)
+> One of the genes, that deactivates the Vitamin D Receptor, [can be activated 16+ ways](/categories/vitamin-d-receptor)

 1. <a href="/posts/diseases-that-may-be-related-via-low-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Diseases that may be related via low vitamin D">Have a disease associated with Low Vitamin D</a>